-- Step A5.
-Convert some IP-TKA and IP-THA without MCC Clinical Episodes to pseudo-OP-TKA and pseudo-OP-THA Clinical Episodes: This involves selecting IP-TKA and IP-THA Clinical Episodes and updating their observed Clinical Episode spending to mimic OP-TKA and OP-THA spending. - O Step A5a: Within each ACH-quarter-year, rank order the IP-TKA without MCC Clinical Episodes based on their OP propensity score.
-Separately, within each ACH-quarter-year, rank order the IP-THA without MCC Clinical Episodes based on their OP propensity score.
-Then for each ACH-quarter-year, select the Clinical Episodes with highest OP propensity scores for conversion to pseudo-OP-TKA and pseudo-OP-THA Clinical Episodes.
-The number of Clinical Episodes to be converted will be taken from Step A2. - Step A5b: For the Clinical Episodes selected for conversion, edit the observed Clinical Episode spending for each Clinical Episode as follows: - Calculate the proportion of standardized spending due to SNF before update factors or Winsorization. - Reduce the observed Clinical Episode spending after update factors and Winsorization by this proportion. - Subtract the difference between the MS-DRG 470 Performance Period trigger cost and the OP-TKA or OP-THA Performance Period trigger cost (assuming no complexity adjustment).
+- Step A4.
+Using the coefficients from the logit regression, and all of the TKA without MCC Clinical Episodes from 2017 and prior, predict the probability of each Clinical Episode occurring in the OP setting.
+The predicted value is the OP propensity score. - Step A5.
+Convert some IP-TKA without MCC Clinical Episodes to pseudo-OP-TKA Clinical Episodes: This involves selecting IP-TKA Clinical Episodes and updating their observed Clinical Episode spending to mimic OP-TKA spending. - Step A5a: Within each ACH-quarter-year, rank order the IP-TKA without MCC Clinical Episodes based on their OP propensity score.
+Then for each ACH-quarter-year, select the Clinical Episodes with highest OP propensity scores for conversion to pseudo-OP-TKA Clinical Episodes.
+The number of Clinical Episodes to be converted will be taken from Step A2. - Step A5b: For the Clinical Episodes selected for conversion, edit the observed Clinical Episode spending for each Clinical Episode as follows: - Calculate the proportion of standardized spending due to SNF before update factors or Winsorization. - Reduce the observed Clinical Episode spending after update factors and Winsorization by this proportion. - Subtract the difference between the MS-DRG 470 Performance Period trigger cost and the OP-TKA Performance Period trigger cost (assuming no complexity adjustment).

-Appendix Tables 1 and 2 display several examples of the cost-editing step being applied.
-In these examples, the standardized trigger cost for MS-DRG 470 in the Performance Period is \$5,000 and the standardized trigger cost for OP-TKA and OP-THA in the Performance Period is \$3,000 so the difference is \$2,000.
+Table 1 displays several examples of the cost-editing step being applied.
+In these examples, the standardized trigger cost for MS-DRG 470 in the Performance Period is \$5,000 and the standardized trigger cost for OP-TKA in the Performance Period is \$3,000 so the difference is \$2,000.

-Appendix Table 1: Example of how costs will be edited for selected TKA Clinical Episodes
+Appendix Table 1: Example of how costs will be edited for selected Clinical Episodes